 When we let go of the idea of being in control, we also free ourselves from the idea of being able to fix the climate crisis single handedly.
 Instead, we can shift our efforts to our unique strengths and abilities.
 As a result, we can take our place in the wider community of activists and the change process, to collaborate for collective impact.

 Reconnect to nature

 It seems we all live busy lives, with shrinking time to care for ourselves, others and nature.
 Many of us live in concrete houses, on concrete streets with concrete pavements.
 If we’re lucky, there may be a tree in front of our house – albeit embedded in concrete.
 It seems nature and the world we live in aren't one.

 So, when was the last time you went for a walk in the forest, felt the wind in your hair and smelled the clean air after a rainy day?
-When did you last put your bare feet on grass and watched the bees buzzing around you?
+When did you last stepped barefoot on grass and watched the bees buzzing around you?

 If you can’t remember, it’s time to do so.
 Close your laptop, take off your headphones and go out for a walk in nature.
-The three key values of a mindful nature walk are: going slowly, being silent and using our senses to connect with nature.
-Try to integrate nature into your life by going for regular walks, picking berries and apples on your way or planting flowers, fruits or vegetables in your garden or on your balcony.
+The three key values of a mindful nature walk are: go slowly, be silent and use your senses to connect with nature.
+Try to integrate nature into your life by going for regular walks, pick berries and apples on your way or plant flowers, fruits or vegetables in your garden or on your balcony.
 Of course, there are many other ways to reconnect with nature - feel free to find what works for you.

 Find or create a community of practice